 Here are some equilateral triangles.

-If the area of the first triangle is 1, what are the areas of the other triangles?
+If the area of the smallest triangle is 1 unit, what are the areas of the other triangles?

 Can you see a relationship between the area and the length of the base of each triangle?